 Rejoicing in hope, persevering in tribulation, devoted to prayer.

-For artists and entertainers from God, hope is an 'Anchor of the soul, a hope both sure and steadfast' (Hebrews 6:19) that gives us confidence in auditions and trials.
-'Therefore having such a hope, we use great boldness in our speech' (2 Corinthians 3:12).
-We win the right jobs at the right times.
+'Therefore having such a hope, we use great boldness in our speech' (2 Corinthians 3:12)...
+Sure with undeniable certainty, you'll receive the right jobs at the right times.

-Because 'Those who hopefully wait for Me will not be put to shame' (Isaiah 49:23).
-After all, 'Hope does not disappoint' (Romans 5:5).
-It's God's promise to us.
+Because the Lord of truth makes a promise, 'Those who hopefully wait for Me will not be put to shame' (Isaiah 49:23).
+And even more: 'Hope does not disappoint' (Romans 5:5).

 'Why are you in despair, O my soul?
 And why have you become disturbed within me?
-Hope in God, for I shall again praise Him for the help of His presence' (Psalm 42:5).
-Others may stop, 'But as for me, I will hope continually, and will praise You yet more and more' (Psalm 71:14).
+Hope in God, for I shall again praise Him for the help of His Presence' (Psalm 42:5).

 Conclusion: Disappointments are common.
 Sadly, so are hatred and betrayed.
 Even so, choose to go on... hopefully.
 'Be strong and let your heart take courage, all you who hope in the Lord' (Psalm 31:24)...

 our hope without wavering, for He Who promised is faithful' (Hebrews 10:23).
 You WILL succeed.

 ## Model Conduct 2021: Be Hopeful (Part 8)